 Upon that call, Amuro instinctively turned around, only to watch as a fist slammed into his face and knocked him back, stumbling.
 Quickly recovering from the shock, as well as realizing that was the second time he had been hit that day, Amuro let out growl and moved to strike his attacker; a shorter man with black hair, slanted eyes and the markings of an Ensign on his uniform.
 Fortunately or unfortunately however, several arms reached out and held him and his would be opponent back, before the real fight could begin.

 "What the hell was that for!?"
-Amuro barked at the Ensign.
+Amuro barked at the Ensign as he violently thrashed out of the arms' grasp.
+He immensely hated being touched.

-"For Herz!" the other man roared back with clear intent.
+"For Daniel!" the other man roared back with clear intent.
 "You killed him you bastard!"

 "Are you nuts Hayato!?" another Ensign with dark grey hair and lazy looking eyes stepped in.
 "This guy's a Lieutenant, remember!?"